What Is A Product Backlog And How To Make It Work For You?

 But, as with any project management methodology, organization is key.
 And the Scrum Product Backlog is an important tool to help you do just that.

 An Agile Product Backlog is essentially a list of items that are ready for the development team.
 This is a list of things to do in a larger product.
 It's worth noting that this isn't something you're working on in a two-week sprint, but it helps you see what's next so your team can plan and quickly work on new feature releases.

 Here, we'll tell you what is a product backlog, why a product backlog is important, who owns a product backlog in scrum, how to develop and improve your own, and how this list affects sprint planning.

 What is a product backlog?

 To keep up with the ever-evolving technology and customer requirements, many companies are adopting what is known as an Agile workflow.
-An Agile workflow is an interactive process focused on completing a project in multiple phases, often called sprints, that last 1-4 weeks.
+An Agile workflow is an interactive process focused on completing a project in multiple phases, often called sprints, those last 1 - 4 weeks.

-The main advantage of using the Agile methodology is the ability to quickly adapt your priorities to focus on what is most important at the moment.
+The main advantage of using the Agile methodology is quickly adapting your priorities to focus on what is most important at the moment.
 This is where the Product Backlog comes into play.

 According to the official Scrum Guide, a product backlog meaning in agile is "... an ordered list of everything that is known to be needed in the product."